Lauren Chamberlain and Keilani Ricketts Signature Softball Bat

 Recommended For Younger Players Looking To Increase Their Swing Speed

 Rawlings softball bats are used by some of the most elite athletes in the game because of their ability to perform at a high-level day in and day out.
-For the 2018 season, National Pro Fastpitch players Lauren Chamberlain and Keilani Ricketts have teamed up to create a signature softball bat that younger players will benefit from using due to the unique construction.
+National Pro Fastpitch players Lauren Chamberlain and Keilani Ricketts have teamed up to create a signature softball bat that younger players will benefit from using due to the unique construction.
 With a one-piece, 100% composite, seamless design, the Aspire delivers a 360-degree hitting surface that ensures zero dead spots across the barrel.
 No matter what league you're in, there's a good chance that this model is legal for play.
 The Rawlings Aspire is approved by ASA, USSSA, NSA, ISF, ISA, and all other associations using 98 MPG with ABI.
 The best part?
 These softball bats are manufactured with pride right here in the USA!
 Rawlings: For The Professional Player!

 This Rawlings Aspire Fastpitch Softball Bat (FP8A25) features a standard 2 1/4-inch barrel diameter, a drop 12.5 length to weight ratio, and a balanced swing weight that is perfect for younger players who want to increase their swing speed.
 Swing what the pros are swinging and order one of these Rawlings softball bats today with free shipping and a full one (1) year manufacturer's warranty.
 Don't forget, we're here for you from click to hit!